PiSupply/PiJuice/Software/README.md

 ```bash
 chmod +x user_script.py
 ```
 **NOTE:** Scripts executed by the pijuice.service will run as the "owner" of the script i.e. pi and must belong to the pijuice user group.
+Scripts owned by root will not be executed for security reasons.
 By default the pijuice install script adds user `pi` to user group `pijuice`.

 Scripts now must determine where the interpreter is located as a shebang line so the pijuice service knows that type of script it is: